giraffe-fsharp/Giraffe/README.md

 let (>>=) = bind
 ```

 The `bind` function takes in a `HttpHandler` function and a `HttpHandlerResult`.
 It first evaluates the `HttpHandlerResult` and checks its return value.
-If there was `Some HttpHandlerContext` then it will pass it on to the `HttpHandler` function otherwise it will return `None`.
-If the response object inside the `HttpHandlerContext` has already been written, then it will skip the `HttpHandler` function as well and return the current `HttpHandlerContext` as the final result.
+If there was `Some HttpContext` then it will pass it on to the `HttpHandler` function otherwise it will return `None`.
+If the response object inside the `HttpContext` has already been written, then it will skip the `HttpHandler` function as well and return the current `HttpContext` as the final result.

 #### compose (>=>)